floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 #cite_full(<abdellatif_etal_2021>) identified three main steps in the process of modularization of monolith applications:

 + *Collection*: extraction of useful information from the monolith application
-+ *Decomposition*: partitioning the application into individual modules or services
++ *Decomposition*: partitioning the application into individual modules or microservices
 + *Analysis*: evaluating the impact of the modularization on the system

 These steps can be done manually by the software architect, or automatically using tools that collect information about the application, and decompose it into a modular application.